abhiprojectz/gitrate/README.md

 Actually very few people star your repo, as a open-source developer we all faces it , so in order to overcome this, i decided to create this service as its looks new(at least on github readme repo pages) and there is a greator/higher probabilty poeple may notice it.

-You can apply it on any static site eaily just paste the markdown code.
+You can apply it on any static site easily & whenever a user clicks on one of the buttons thier records is updated just paste the markdown code.

 Grab it here: [gitrate on heroku](https://gitrate.herokuapp.com/)